stabwah/cheddrme/README.md

 The online version is available at: https://pos.cheddr.cash/

-Supported Currencies:
-> BRL, CAD, CHF, CLP, CNY, CZK, DKK, EUR, GBP, HKD, HUF, IDR, ILS, INR, JPY, KRW, MXN, MYR, NOK, NZD, PHP, PKR, PLN, USD, RUB, SEK, SGD, THB, TRY, TWD, ZAR

 # Features

-- Simple to use
+- Simple to use for you and your customers: QR codes generated with total amount
 - Servers not required: runs entirely in your browser
 - No private keys: your private data is never stored or transmitted
 - cashaddr address format: legacy addresses are automatically converted for your safety and convenience
 - Multiple fiat currencies: exchange rate updated periodically

-- Settings saved using HTML5 local storage
+Supported Currencies:
+> BRL, CAD, CHF, CLP, CNY, CZK, DKK, EUR, GBP, HKD, HUF, IDR, ILS, INR, JPY, KRW, MXN, MYR, NOK, NZD, PHP, PKR, PLN, USD, RUB, SEK, SGD, THB, TRY, TWD, ZAR

 # Safety Concerns